gosl1/touhou-procha/NOTES.md

 -Roulette System, Deadline System, Progress Calendar System -For progress calendar, user lists things that they want to accomplish each day (optional, but gives faith regardless) -Pomodoro system

+# Ideas 2
+In the office place, roulette on the right side and can view current task and task history on the right side put add task and add reward buttons on the bottom of the current rewards and tasks more faith if player does the urgent task picked by the roulette (like 2x idk)